flot/flot/docs/navigate.md

 ```
 **interactive** enables the built-in drag/click behaviour.
 If you enable
 interactive for pan, then you'll have a basic plot that supports moving
-around; the same for zoom.
+around; the same for zoom and recenter.

 **active** is true after a touch tap on plot.
 This enables plot navigation.
 Once activated, zoom and pan cannot be deactivated.
 When the plot becomes active,